Black Belly of the Tarantula: Plot

 One of Laura's spa employees, Jenny, resigns in protest of the blackmail ring.
 Laura obliquely threatens her life, but their conversation is interrupted by the spa's blind masseur.
 Jenny spends the night at a friend's house but is followed by the killer who brutally murders her, leaving her body in a trash bag to be found the following day.
 Tellini interviews some of Jenny's co-workers, including the aloof Laura, a nurse who wears gloves identical to the killer's, and the blind masseur, who takes off his darkened glasses to reveal colorless, unseeing eyes.

 That night, Laura telephones Tellini to inform him that she has uncovered the killer's identity.
 But when he goes to the spa, he finds her murdered, with a white contact lens next to her body.
 Realizing the masseur had been faking his blindness and was indeed the killer, Tellini races home to find the killer attacking Anna.
 The men struggle, and Tellini subdues him and saves Anna.
 The next day, a psychiatrist tells Tellini that the masseur had begun faking his sightlessness after killing his unfaithful, sexually voracious wife five years earlier; he then continued to kill to satisfy his inner demons.
 Satisfied at solving the case but still disillusioned with police work, Tellini wanders the crowded streets of Rome.

 Production

 Filming

 The film was shot on location in Rome, Italy, in 1971.

 Music

 Ennio Morricone did the music score for the film.

 Release

 Home media

 Blue Underground Entertainment released the film on DVD in 2006.
+A 3-disc 4K UHD and Blu-ray Limited Edition, featuring a new 4K transfer from the original camera negative, is scheduled for release by Celluloid Dreams in May 2026.